 DAZN inked massive deals with Eddie Hearn’s Matchroom Boxing (estimated at $1billion over eight years) and Oscar De La Hoya’s Golden Boy Promotions.

 The aforementioned Canelo meanwhile signed a landmark $365million pact with DAZN for 11 fights.
 In the end he managed just three before the deal came to an early end.
+He is fighting again on the streaming platform though but as a promotional free agent.

 Is betting on Boxing legal?